Participatory Politics Foundation: David Moore

+David Moore was the executive director of both the Participatory Politics Foundation and their sister organization, Participatory Culture Foundation from 2007 to 2017.
+He also served as the program manager for OpenCongress.org from 2007, until its closing in 2016.
+After working as an executive director at PPF, Moore stepped down from the position and co-founded Sludge in 2018.

+Sludge (news)

+Founded in 2018, Sludge describes itself as an independent, nonprofit news outlet that produces investigative journalism on lobbying and money in politics.
+As the current project for the Participatory Politics Foundation, it touted a number of successes during its first year.
+The two-person newsroom became a member of the Institute for Nonprofit News (INN) in 2020.

+Past projects and partnerships

 Sunlight Foundation

-The Sunlight Foundation was founded in 2006 with the main goal using the internet and technology to connect citizens of the US to Congress and the federal government.
-The foundation is a government transparency advocacy group pushing for policies that optimize civic engagement.
-This foundation is heavily funded through donations, and through these donations, the foundation was able to collaborate with PPF to create OpenCongress.org.
+The Sunlight Foundation, a funder and partner of PPF, ran from 2006-2020 with the main goal using the internet and technology to connect citizens of the US to Congress and the federal government.
+The foundation was a government transparency advocacy group pushing for policies that optimize civic engagement.
+This foundation was heavily funded through donations, which enabled it to collaborate with PPF to create OpenCongress.org.
 PPF was given a $737,300 donation by the Sunlight Foundation.

 A criticism the foundation has faced was its claim of being a non-partisan.
-The company has been viewed as left leaning due to its original director, Zephyr Teachout, becoming a Democratic politician.
+The organization has been viewed as left leaning due to its original director, Zephyr Teachout, becoming a Democratic politician.
 Additionally, the companies primary funder, Bloomberg Philanthropies, is known for its left-of-center political views.